gitHu6-newb/FoldingAtAltitude/README.md

 46. Click SAVE, then NEXT

+46.(a) As of late Sept you must now enable the Cloud Build API.
+Click the "ENABLE API" button in the highlighted area [fig 14-a](https://raw.githubusercontent.com/gitHu6-newb/FoldingAtAltitude/media/fig_cf_api1.gif)

+46.(b) That opened the API page in a new tab.
+Click the "ENABLE" button. [fig 14-b](https://raw.githubusercontent.com/gitHu6-newb/FoldingAtAltitude/media/fig_cf_api2.gif)

+46.(c) When it finishes processing, you can close this API page and continue on to step (47) for your Cloud Function.

 47. Delete all the code you see in the box.
 Copy paste this code block below in its place:
 ```
 const Compute = require('@google-cloud/compute');